 An excellent driving route in Scotland you should consider is the North Coast 500, or “NC500”.
 Looping from Inverness around the north coast of the mainland, you can travel just over 500 miles (830 kilometres) and soak up spectacular Scottish landscapes along the way.

 From Inverness, the NC500 drive takes you north past filming locations for The Crown towards John o’Groats, then west along the coast via Durness.
 From the north-western tip of the British mainland, you travel south towards Ullapool and the Torridon Hills, before turning inland to return to Inverness.

 Driving this circuit bestows you with the chance to experience quintessential Scottish attractions.
-You can visit the castles of Dunrobin and Ardvreck, explore the enchanting Smoo Cave, and devour locally sourced seafood at coastal restaurants.
+You can tour the Scottish castles of Dunrobin and Ardvreck, explore the enchanting Smoo Cave, and devour locally sourced seafood at coastal restaurants.

 What’s more, opting for the NC500 route means that you might spot Scotland’s Big 5: red squirrels, red deer, otters, seals and golden eagles.
 Or look out for marine life like puffins, whales and dolphins.